BradHutchings/Mmojo-Server-v2/instructions/304-Build-Cosmopolitan.md

   - *On Github, you may need to right-click and choose "Open link in new tab" to open the "View script" links in a new tab.*
     <br/>
     <br/>
 - Run the script.
-We run with `.` so variables can be defined and exported.
   ```
   $MMOJO_SERVER_SCRIPTS/304-Clone-Build-Cosmopolian.sh
   ```

+Need to add `includes/sys/syslimits.h` after Cosmo is cloned and built.
+It will `#include <linux/limits.h>`.
+This will fix a recurring build problem with `cosmocc` and `llama.cpp`.

 ---
 ### WSL Note
-If you get build errors in the CMake preparation step, most likely did not turn off interoperability in WSL.
+If you get build errors in the CMake preparation step, you most likely did not turn off interoperability in WSL.
 Please see instructions in [201.
 Prepare WSL](201-Prepare-WSL.md).

 You can turn off interoperability temporarily with this command:
 ```